 If you haven’t had chilaquiles before the best way I can describe them is to imagine a Mexican lasagna.
-Hearty layers of oozing cheese, meat and tortillas usually drenched in a peppery red sauce.
-But with this dish you get to top it will all types of fun stuff to kick it up notch.
+Hearty layers of oozing cheese, meat, and tortillas are usually drenched in a peppery red sauce.
+But with this dish you get to the top, it will all types of fun stuff to kick it up a notch.
 And y’all know of love kicking up a notch, lol.

-I traditionally make them with shredded chicken but this time I decided to venture out a bit and make them with chorizo and eggs; a decision I do not regret.
+I traditionally make them with shredded chicken, but I decided to venture out a bit and make them with chorizo and eggs; a decision I do not regret.
 The flavorful and fatty juices of this sausage go great with the smoky chipotle sauce I made to go with it.

 Once I remove it from the oven the fun starts and I get into the toppings.
-This time I used cilantro, avocado, red onion, jalapeno, roasted corn and a chipotle cream made with greek yogurt.
-Yes greek yogurt.
-This dish is not clearly not that healthy so I took the liberty of using greek yogurt because it doesn’t make me feel as bad.
+This time I used cilantro, avocado, red onion, jalapeno, roasted corn, and a chipotle cream made with greek yogurt.
+Yes, greek yogurt.
+This dish is clearly not that healthy so I took the liberty of using greek yogurt because it doesn’t make me feel as bad.
 NO JUDGEMENT.

 - 16 oz soy chorizo casing removed if necessary

 - 5-6 cups of tortilla chips

 - 28 oz fire-roasted tomatoes